Revealing the Parallel Multilingual Learning within Large Language Models: Introduction

+\begin{itemize} \item LLMs can benefit from receiving parallel input in multiple languages.
+By transforming single-language input into multi-language input, we build a multi-source LLM that uses contexts from all these languages to make predictions.
+On the FLORES-200 machine translation benchmark, it achieves improvements of 11.3 BLEU points and 1.52 COMET points over the baseline. \item Somewhat surprisingly, as more languages are involved in the input, fewer neurons are activated in the LLMs, facilitating more targeted and effective neuron activation patterns.
+This result links multilingual representation learning to \textit{synaptic pruning} in neuroscience \cite{huttenlocher1979synaptic,huttenlocher1990morphometric}: as a brain develops, some neural connections are strengthened, while others are deemed redundant and eliminated, making the transmission of neural signals more efficient. \end{itemize}

+More specifically, we find that in addition to the performance improvements from incorporating more languages, LLMs can gain advantages from extensive languages even involving ones that do not surpass baseline performances.
+With the help of high-quality machine translation, we efficiently acquire abundant parallel input, enabling us to apply this method to various tasks.
+Experimental results across 8 datasets, 7 languages, and 10 LLMs further demonstrate the effectiveness and applicability of PMI.

+Since previous neuron activation statistics are primarily designed for the vanilla transformer model \cite{DBLP:conf/acl/ZhangL00S022,DBLP:conf/iclr/LiYBLRRYCYGK23}, we have extended these methods to analyze more advanced LLM architectures.
+When LLMs receive PMI, we observe simultaneous performance improvements and neuron inhibition.
+In addition, PMI selectively activates only a small portion of the most commonly used neurons while inhibiting the rest.
+Further analysis reveals that few-shot learning produces a similar effect on neuron activation, and integrating it with PMI enhances this neural reaction.
+These findings are consistently sustained across different models and tasks.

-We introduce our \textsc{PiM} and evaluate it on translation task in Section \ref{sec:s1}.
-Subsequently, we provide a comprehensive analysis of the performance gain brought by \textsc{PiM} in Section \ref{sec:s2} and explain its effectiveness from a view of neuron activation in Section \ref{sec:s3}.
-Moreover, we also apply \textsc{PiM} to a wide range of tasks in real scenario setup which is detailedly discussed in Section \ref{sec:s4}.
-Our parallel multilingual data and code are available at \url{https://github.com/takagi97/LLMs-are-parallel-multilingual-learners}.
+We introduce our PMI and evaluate it with human translation in Section \ref{sec:s1}.
+Subsequently, we comprehensively analyze the performance gains brought by PMI in Section \ref{sec:s2} and explain its effectiveness from a view of neuron activation in Section \ref{sec:s3}.
+Moreover, we apply PMI to various tasks under real scenario setups in Section \ref{sec:s4}.